DoctorWkt/alic/docs/overview.md

 ## N-Dimensional Arrays

 *alic* supports n-dimensional arrays.
-For non-local arrays, you can only use a single set of `{ ... }` to initialise an array, e.g.
+You can only use a single set of `{ ... }` to initialise an n-dimensional array, e.g.

 ```
 int16 foo[2][2][2] = {1, 2, 3, 4, 5, 6, 7, 8};
 ```

-The index at each dimension is bounds check at runtime.
+The index at each dimension is bounds checked at runtime.

 ## Associative Arrays